AG446/CMSC-447-Project/README.md

 The UMBC Interactive Accessibility Map program is an application designed for Windows and Linux devices that renders the 2025 UMBC Map onto a canvas and displays accessible routes for students and faculty to take.

-For Administrators, the application provides built-in tools via a CLI that allows for the creation, modification, or deletion of any in-built map parameters to modify the program's image and logic.
+For Administrators, the application provides built-in tools via a CLI that allows for the creation, modification, or deletion of any in-built map parameters and features.
 Refer to the CLI Program in the attached files.

 For users, the UI application includes the ability to pathfind across campus by inputting start and end locations.
 Begin by either selecting a starting position on the map, or typing in a more specific location in the search bar above.